lingjzhu/clap-ipa/README.md

 ```

 #### Evaluation
 Evaluation code is available in `evaluate`.
-Each evalaute code has the same organization, so you can simply pass the `.ckpt` checkpoint after training to evaluate their performance.
+Each evalaute code script has almost the same organization, so you can simply pass the `.ckpt` checkpoint after training to evaluate their performance.
 Please check the evalaution code for usage.
 ```
 python evaluate_fieldwork.py --data ucla --checkpoint "last.ckpt"
 ```